rozek/svelte-system-info/README.md

 # svelte-system-info #

- determines name and version of underlying browser and operating system
+ determines name and version of underlying browser and operating system (not only for Svelte)

 **NPM users**: please consider the [Github README](https://github.com/rozek/svelte-system-info/blob/main/README.md) for the latest description of this package (as updating the docs would otherwise always require a new NPM package version)